12 Types of Ballroom Dances and Their Definition

 The quickstep is an English dance developed in the 1920s.

-It is characterized by fast movements including runs, walks, chases, and some combinations of the Charleston and quicker tempo of the foxtrot.
+Fast movements, including runs, characterize it, walks, chases, and some combinations of the Charleston and quicker foxtrot tempo.

 Latin Ballroom Dance Styles